hickford/hickford.github.io/CV/Matthew-Hickford-CV.txt

 ----------
 ### Featurespace Ltd (October 2011 to date)

-* Analyst Developer at behavioural analytics startup
+* Analyst Developer at behavioural analytics startup.
-* Consulting work developing churn and cross-sell models for retailers
+* Consulting work developing churn and cross-sell models for retailers.
+* Designed, developed and documented software in C#.
-* Learnt machine learning theory and implemented algorithms in code
+* Learnt machine learning theory and implemented algorithms in code.
-* Scrum master for team of seven
+* Scrum master for team of five.

 ### Winton Capital Management (4 weeks in 2009 and 6 weeks in 2010)

-* Internship and summer work at an algorithmic hedge fund.
+* Internship and summer work at algorithmic hedge fund.
 * Analysed historical time series of financial data, learning Winton’s software.
 * Investigation based on reading of macroeconomic theory, using statistics.
 * Tested potential trading systems on past data.